-Remember, each of these questions is a kick-starter; you get the conversation going and then see where it takes you!
+Remember, each of these questions is a kick-starter to get the conversation going and then see where it takes you!
 Don't be afraid to disagree with a choice.
-It can be loads of fun to debate the merits of one fandom against another or even one type of car or another and can lead to more conversations.
+It can be loads of fun to debate and it can lead to more revealing conversations.

-One way to really get to know your boyfriend is to encourage him to talk about him.
+One way to really get to know your boyfriend is to encourage him to chat about himself.
 Ask your boyfriend about his childhood, his parents and siblings.
 Have him share memories, both good and bad, about growing up.
 You'll find that by doing this, you'll have a better understanding of him and the person he is today.

 - Who is your favorite relative?